There's a wide variety of opportunities for you to further your career development throughout the year at City.

 Many SASS courses incorporate work placement modules into the programme of study giving you the opportunity to build industry experience whilst on course.

-Placement opportunities in the Music Department
+Placement opportunities in the Department of Performing Arts

 At City, we offer you the opportunity to gain experience of a music-related work environment during the second-year elective work placement module.
 It is a great way to apply the skills and experiences you have acquired and engage with your future career plans.